juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 ./bootstrap.sh --clone-no-blobs
 ```

-The main difference to a shallow clone is that the cloned repositoy will not download all files (git calls them _blobs_) stored in the past.
+The main difference to a shallow clone is that the cloned repository will not download all files (git calls them _blobs_) stored in the past.
 Instead, once you checkout a certain commit, git checks for all files if the corresponding file has been downloaded in the past.
 If it was, it uses this copy.
-If the file was not yet downloaded, a new connection to the upsteam repository has to be made and the missing blobs are downloaded.
+If the file was not yet downloaded, a new connection to the upstream repository has to be made and the missing blobs are downloaded.
 Just after the clone of such a partially cloned repo, git will download all blobs needed to view the (current) branch content.
 This is very similar to the shallow clone where only the content of the last commit is downloaded.